rahultrada/Find_Pupil_Centroid/README.md

 # find_pupil_centroid

 This repo consists of work done as part of the TeleMedC pupil (and its centroid) detection algorithm challenge.
+Work is done in Python3.

 Below are a list of files in this repo and their purposes:
 1. `pupil_detection.pdf` - A written explanation of my approach to solving the challenge, including image processing steps etc.